Rochester Dickens Festival 2012Posted: 2012-05-18

-I was about to post this article when I thought to myself, 'Hang on, this is Dickens's bicentennary, there must be more events planned.'.
+I was about to post this article when I thought to myself, 'Hang on, this is Dickens's bicentenary, there must be more events planned.'.
 Wow, I was certainly right.
 There is a special Dickens website at www.dickens2012.org with a huge list of events planned to celebrate 200 years since the author's birth.

 A full list of events has been published by the Dickens Museum in London and can be found at www.dickens2012.org/.
-Among the notable Dickens events planned are The Dickens Pickwick Club gathering in London to mark the 175th anniversary of the publication of the Pickwick Papers and a Dickens and London exhibition at the Museum of London.
+Among the notable Dickens events planned are The Dickens Pickwick Club gathering in London to mark the 175th anniversary of the publication of The Pickwick Papers and a Dickens and London exhibition at the Museum of London.
 There are special tours of London locations associated with Dickens every Sunday throughout the year (see www.dickens2012.org/event/tour-dickens-london-locations-sandra-shevey).
 You can also explore places in south-east England associated with the novelist from southeasttourguides.co.uk/.

-If you can't make it to any Dickens events this year, do take the time to red (or re-read) a classic novel or two.
+If you can't make it to any Dickens events this year, do take the time to read (or re-read) a classic novel or two.
 Dickens was a marvellous author.
 In my family we had a tradition of reading A Christmas Carol aloud on Christmas Eve - it beats sitting on the sofa watching old films on the television!
 If you are in the London area, take the time to visit the Dickens Museum on Doughty Street (www.dickensmuseum.com/).
-Its a wonderful look back at the life on one of Britain's great writers.
+It's a wonderful look back at the life on one of Britain's great writers.

 Charles Dickens biography

-Photo shows the exterior of the Dickens Museum in London
+The photo shows the exterior of the Dickens Museum in London

 << Free Tickets to Historic Scotland Properties - Royal Coats of Arms Guide | Historic Churches >>